 If you’re a fan of the Resident Evil games, chances are you fancy yourself somewhat of a horror nerd.
 Your obsession with zombies, monsters, and the paranormal may have led you to try out other survival horror games in hopes of recreating the same skin-crawling feeling one gets while playing Resident Evil 2 remake or Resident Evil 7.
-Many of the best games like Resident Evil manage to keep players on the edge of their seat by combining exciting gameplay with puzzle solving and survival mechanics while also telling an interesting story with unique characters.
+Many of the best games like Resident Evil manage to keep players on the edge of their seats by combining exciting gameplay with puzzle-solving and survival mechanics while also telling an interesting story with unique characters.

 Here, we will be highlighting the best games that offer a similar experience to Resident Evil and are available on modern consoles.
 Make sure to check back as we will be updating this list in the future with new entries.
 If you would like to receive more gaming recommendations, consider reading through our other curated lists/stories: